JA-Wagner/react-redux-generic-store-updater/README.md

-# react-redux-generic-store-updater
-a reusable single action and reducer to update individual keys in your store.
+This action can be used to update single keys within your store by passing a string that is the key you want to update as one argument and the value you wish to assign it as the 2nd argument.